-In 2017, 675 children under the age of 12 died in car accidents and 116,000 were hurt, according to the Centers for Disease Control and Prevention.
-Of these:
+In 2017, 607 children under the age of 12 died in car accidents and over 63,000 were hurt, according to the Centers for Disease Control and Prevention.
+Of those lost:

-- 49 percent of those between the ages of 8 and 12 were not buckled in.
+- 40% of those between the ages of 8 and 12 were not buckled in.

-To reduce the risk of death or severe injury, parents and caregivers should take steps to ensure children are properly secured.
+Parents and caregivers should ensure children are properly secured to reduce the risk of death or severe injury.
 Nebraska car seat laws outline key safety precautions.

 Nebraska’s Child Safety Restraint Law